sparkflows/sparkflows-docs/docs/user-guide/data-preparation/parse.rst

 Parse Functions
 ======

-Fire Insights provides processors that parse the values of the selected columns.
+Sparkflows provides processors that parse the values of the selected columns.

-Parse Processors in Fire Insights
+Parse Processors in Sparkflows
 ----------------------------------------